senapatirupen/finance/src/assets/md/commonproblem/soluations.md

 Traffic Problem:
     1: Make dedicated path for two wheeler, auto and cycle which drastically reduce the traffic problem.
+    2: Extreme use of electric cycle.
+Provide free e-cycle, charging station and parking.

 Global warming:
     1: Ask for growing Indoor Plants in homes, shops, buildings, factory etc. Which will reduce the global warming drastically.